djradon/public-notes/vs.resources-that-refer-vs-resources-that-are.md

 ## Thoughts

-- you could make sure "sense" URIs are just never resources/documents/content
+- you could make sure "sense" URIs are just never resources/documents/content,
+  - maybe a LOD site has an indicator subdomain and a resource domain, indicator.stagecraft.io and content.stagecraft.io; or probably better, stagecraft.io/i/... and stagecraft.io/content

 ## Discussion